Varg Vikernes: Imprisonment

-Vikernes served his sentence at the prisons in Bergen, Tønsberg, Ringerike, Trondheim, and Tromsø.
+Vikernes served his sentence at in Bergen, Tønsberg, Ullersmo, Ila, Ringerike, Trondheim, and Tromsø prisons.

 According to Swedish scholar Matthias Gardell in his book Gods of the Blood, Vikernes launched the Norwegian Heathen Front (Norsk Hedensk Front) during his early years in prison.
 Gardell says this was a pagan neo-Nazi group that grew into the international Pan-Germanic Heathen Front (Allgermanische Heidnische Front or AHF).
 According to Xavier Cattarinich, Vikernes was the "self-proclaimed leader" of the Norwegian Heathen Front and Goodrick-Clarke mentions that Vikernes underlined "his role as chieftain of his Norwegian Heathen Front" with the writing of Vargsmål.
 The Heathen Front officially denied that Vikernes was in charge.
 According to the authors of Lord of Chaos, this may have been to protect him, as Norwegian prisoners were prohibited from leading political groups.
 In addition, the organization's listed address was the same PO box Vikernes used in prison, which the authors state would have made it "very hard for him [Vikernes] to do an effective job" at leading the organization, as all letters would have been screened by the prison personnel.
 Vikernes said "I have never formed or been a member of such organizations.
 The only organization I am a member of is Riksmålsforbundet" (The Society for the Preservation of Traditional Standard Norwegian).
-He however came in contact with the neo-Nazi group Zorn 88, and wrote articles in its magazine Gjallarhorn.
-One of the group's leading members, esoterist Jan Erik Kvamsdahl helped Vikernes publish Vargsmål and set up the Heathen Front according to the Monitor organization.
+However, Vikernes did come into contact with the neo-Nazi group Zorn 88, and wrote articles in its magazine Gjallarhorn.
+One of the group's leading members, esotericist Jan Erik Kvamsdahl helped Vikernes publish Vargsmål and set up the Heathen Front according to the Monitor organization.

-On 8 April 1997, Norwegian police arrested five neo-Nazis in Hemnes.
+On 8 April 1997, Norwegian police arrested five neo-Nazis in Hemnes Municipality.
 According to police, the young men were part of a self-styled "Einsatzgruppe" and were plotting attacks on political and religious figures in Norway.
 They also had plans to break Vikernes out of prison.
 The group "had all the trappings of a paramilitary unit", including guns, explosives, bulletproof vests, steel helmets and balaclavas.
 One of its members, Tom Eiternes, had befriended Vikernes in prison before escaping while on leave.
 Vikernes' mother, Lene Bore, was arrested for supplying the group with 100,000 kroner.
 She confessed, but claimed she did not know they were "right-wing extremists" and said her son was being attacked by fellow inmates.
 In late 1996, his jaw had reportedly been broken in a fight with another inmate.
 However, the prison director said her claims were unfounded, and police suspected that the money came from Vikernes himself.
 Lords of Chaos says that Vikernes adopted a "skinhead" look and wore a belt buckle with SS insignia around this time.
 Despite her confession, Bore was not convicted, and in 1998 the case against the "Einsatzgruppe" was dropped.